mikaelcordeiro/Python-Project/README.md

 Back in '20s, Balthasar Van der Pol, a bivalent physicist known by his theoretical and experimental skills, realized some experiments of eletronic circuits using triodes.
-One of them is shown as Van Der Pol's Oscillator and is discribed by diferencial equation, which for e=1 it discribes a simple harmonical oscillator, but in different cases the harmonicity deviates to a non-linear shape.
+One of them is called Van Der Pol's Oscillator and is discribed by diferencial equations, which for e=1 it shows a simple harmonical oscillator, but in different cases the harmonicity deviates to a non-linear shape.